Aishwarya-Girish/Dorrity-Lab-EMBL-Internship/README.md

-# 🪱 Developmental Bifurcations in *Phagocata morgani*
+# 🪱 Cellular Drivers of Divergent Reproductive Fates in *P. morgani*

 This repository contains the analysis notebook, results, and presentation slides from a study on the cellular mechanisms underlying reproductive fate decisions in the freshwater planarian *Phagocata morgani*.